dfo-osdt/osp-docs/docs/en/general/portal-navigation.md

 ## Purpose

-The Open Science Portal (OSP) was developed to digitize the Manuscript Record Form (MRF) creation, review, and management process.
-The OSP adheres to the [National Policy for Science Publications](https://www.dfo-mpo.gc.ca/about-notre-sujet/publications/science/policy-politique/index-eng.html) and supports DFO's commitment to Open Science.
+The Open Science Portal (OSP) aims to enhance Fisheries and Oceans Canada's (DFO) scientific knowledge mobilization by adhering to Canada's Roadmap for Open Science.
+The primary objective is to create an adaptable portal that simplifies the publication process, ensures research traceability, promotes open communication, and fosters collaboration.
+This portal empowers DFO science staff by providing a platform to track, discover, and promote scientific research and expertise within the department.

-Additional features of the OSP include storage and sharing of MRFs, publication status tracking, author expertise profiles, and ORCID integration.
+Additional features of the OSP include storage and sharing of Manuscript Record Forms (MRFs), publication status tracking, author expertise profiles, and ORCID integration.

 ## Navigating the Dashboard